jjethwa/rundeck/README.md

 ```
 /etc/rundeck
+/etc/locale.gen - In format of the well known locale.gen file.
+All locales listed in this file will get generated.
 /var/rundeck
 /var/lib/rundeck - Not recommended to use as a volume as it contains webapp.
 For SSH key you can use the this volume: /var/lib/rundeck/.ssh
 /var/lib/mysql